-Taught by Instructor Casie Parish Fisher, PhD.
+Taught by Instructor Sarah Voeller.

 This course aims to provide training in the location and recovery of human remains.
 Participants will learn techniques that will maximize evidence recovery for outdoor scenes.
 This course will also introduce the application of archaeological theory and methodology to crime scene examination. his course is ideal for professionals responsible for the recovery of evidence and/or human remains.
 Professional archaeologists, personnel from ME / coroner offices, crime scene units, forensic labs, first responders, and law enforcement officers will all benefit from this program.